Diamond Color Explained in Plain English

 Yes, diamonds graded I and lower have noticeable yellow or brown hues that can be seen with the naked eye, especially when set in a white gold or platinum setting.

-Yes, round diamonds tend to show more color compared to other shapes like oval or pear.
-The shape and depth of the diamond can affect how its color appears.
+Yes, diamond shapes do affect diamond color perception.
+Round diamonds tend to show more diamonds color compared to elongated shapes like oval or pear.

 5. Does the diamond setting affect its color?